startup-tips

 International banks in India are often classified into 2 categories:- Buy side and sell side.
 Buy side of the investment bank aims to maximize returns while investing/trading securities like stocks and bonds.
 It generally includes with pension funds, mutual funds, hedge funds, and the investing public.
 On the other hand, sell side of the investment includes selling shares of newly issued IPOs, placing new bond issues, involving in market-making services, and support clients to facilitate transactions.

-Based on services provides, Investment banks have three divisions including:-
+Based on the services provides, Investment banks have three divisions including:-

 • Front office:- Front office is the most important department in an investment banks that creates maximum revenue in an investment banking firm.
 Some of the front office services consist of merchant banking, strategy formulation, professional investment management, and so on.